BMW’s low coolant warning typically comes on due to the low coolant level in the engine bay’s expansion tank.

 Determine the coolant fluid level.
 There are two different float designs.
 The red float may have two balls, indicating the low and the second indicating the full level.
 The level is full when the bottom of the float reaches flush with the top of the cap.

 - Add OEM BMW Engine Coolant mixed at 50/50.
-If the float is all the way down, you need to add coolant.
+If the float is down, you need to add coolant.
 If the float is sticking up, your BMW coolant level is full.
 In other words, the BMW coolant level is correct if the red float is aligned with the top edge of the filler opening.
-A schematic diagram stamped on top of the coolant reservoir, illustrating the min and max level.
+A schematic diagram is stamped on top of the coolant reservoir, illustrating the minimum and maximum level.
 Rember, the level reading should be performed on a cooled-down engine for proper measurement.

 - Typically, you don’t need to add more than one quart/liter to top off the system.
 To make the float move from the minimum level to the maxim, you need less than a quart of coolant.

-- If you have to add more than one quart, you may have a coolant leak.
-If you are constantly adding coolant to your BMW or have to add more than one gallon of antifreeze, you may have a major coolant leak or a serious engine problem such as a blown head gasket.
+- If you add more than one quart, you may have a coolant leak.
+If you are constantly adding coolant to your BMW or have to add more than one gallon of antifreeze, you may have a major coolant leak or a serious engine problem, such as a blown head gasket.

 - BMW uses a closed pressurized coolant system with an expansion tank.
 It operates differently than most coolant systems that have an overflow reservoir.

-- Always check the BMW coolant level when the car is cold and the engine is turned off.
-The coolant system pressurizes, and if you remove the cap right after the engine has been running, it will still be hot.
+- Always check the BMW coolant level when the car is cold, and the engine is turned off.
+The coolant system pressurizes, and if you remove the cap right after the engine runs, it will still be hot.

 - The hot coolant will cause injuries.
-To avoid getting burned, let the engine cool down for at least thirty minutes.
+Let the engine cool down for at least thirty minutes to avoid getting burned.
 If you are stuck on the side of the road and have no choice but to add coolant, remove the expansion cap very slowly.

-- Keep your face and body as far aways you can.
+- Keep your face and body as far away as you can.